Jimmie Jayes: Hiring & Building A Team Of HVAC Professionals

 And so you can pay more out and still be able to make a lot of money and be able to retain a higher quality people.

 Sam Wakefield: Wow.
 This is, you know, there’s an old adage in the industry that I’ve heard for years and years.
-And honestly kind of forgotten it a little bit until you’re mentioning this.
+Honestly kind of forgot it a little bit until you mentioned this.
 The adage is, you know, so many business owners complain and say, well, what if I train my people and they leave?

-Jimmie Jayes: Well, here, here’s a mind bender for you.
-When I started coaching Dave, he was in the field knocking doors, selling solar.
+Jimmie Jayes: Well, here, here’s a mind-bender for you.
+When I started coaching Dave, he was in the field knocking on doors, selling solar.

-So, you know, a ton of growth and yet.
+So, you know, a ton of growth, and yet.
 Right.
-Uh, you know, David, the owner of, of, of Apricot Solar is putting so much money back into the field, right?
-Spending money on appointments, spending money on, on commissions and putting a whole bunch of money back into the field to the point that, um, just recently one of the sales, um, you know, associates inside of the company, um, like literally bought a Ferrari for Dave.
+Uh, you know, David, the owner of Apricot Solar is putting so much money back into the field, right?
+Spending money on appointments, spending money on, on commissions, and putting a whole bunch of money back into the field to the point that, um, just recently one of the sales, um, you know, associates inside of the company, um, like literally bought a Ferrari for Dave.